twisteroidambassador/ptadapter/README.md

 ## How to get this package

+This package is now uploaded to PyPI, so install it the usual way:

+    pip install ptadapter

-This package will be uploaded to PyPI soon.
-In the meantime, either clone this repository or download a source package, and put the `ptadapter` directory in the working directory or somewhere in your PYTHONPATH.
+If you don't want to install, you could also clone this repository or download a source package, and put the `ptadapter` directory in the working directory or somewhere in your PYTHONPATH.